 Asai: If you go watch it, we might be in the back, behind everyone else!…Huh?
 This sounds a bit like a horror movie now (laughs).

 After the interview, we asked the three of them, “have you ever felt like Digimon really exist?” and the three of them instantly responded, “of course!”

 “When I was a kid, I was always wondering why I’d never find my own Digivice on the desk,” said Asai.
 Katayama described it as his childhood dream.
 “I was an only child, so I was always thinking, I wish I had some kind of partner like a Digimon!”

 Yamaya, agreeing, held up his life-sized Armadimon plush and hugged it with a glimmer in his eyes.

 The grown-up 02 characters, created together with their friends.
 Please watch their new adventure at the theater.

-- Yamaya refers to the fact that Iori is one of only two characters within Adventure and Adventure 02 to speak perpetually in polite form (~masu, desu, etc.) even in casual situations (the other being Koushirou).
-In Iori’s case, it’s implied to be a result of his heavily formal upbringing under his grandfather, and, unlike Koushirou, he has a tendency to start slipping into standard casual form (tameguchi) whenever he gets emotionally compromised or angry.
+- Yamaya refers to the fact that Iori is one of only two characters within Adventure and Adventure 02 to speak perpetually in polite form (~masu, desu, etc.) even in casual situations.
+It’s implied to be a result of his heavily formal upbringing under his grandfather, and he has a tendency to start slipping into standard casual form (tameguchi) whenever he gets emotionally compromised or angry.